Instructor: Gary Christen.

 The following 12 classes plus the two chart calculation labs are required.

-Students who intend to become practicing astrologers are encouraged to complete a Practicum such as WR204 Delineation offered through the Relationship Certificate.
-This practicum would allow them to work collectively to apply chart reading skills for clients in a guided environment.
+Students who intend to become practicing astrologers are encouraged to complete a practicum course (such as W104, W112, W113, WR202, WR203, or E550).
+Practicums allow students to work collectively to apply chart reading skills for clients in a guided environment.
 This is an excellent way to get a headstart on the the practice and skills you need to see clients on a professional basis.